jbusecke/xMIP/README.md

 `conda install -c conda-forge pymip`

-To install the newest master from github you can use pip aswell:
+To install the newest main from github you can use pip aswell:

 `pip install git+pip install git+https://github.com/jbusecke/pymip.git`